Run a Successful Furniture Retail Store

 Having a trained sales team lets you convey confidence in your products and company.

 - Your sales team should have strong product knowledge and understand the different price points.
 They should always know where your advertised items are located and the price you are offering.

 - They should be able to engage the customer in a dialogue to ascertain their needs and preferences.
 Good listening skills are very important.

-- Customers appreciate a salesperson who goes out of their way to help them.
-This approach can also help towards establishing long-term relationships and garner customer loyalty.
+- Customers appreciate a salesperson who goes out of his or her way to help them.
+This approach can also help in establishing long-term relationships and garner customer loyalty.
 As you know, customer loyalty translates into future sales and creating a favorable word of mouth buzz.